 It's not as mature as other languages, so it relies on extensibility like the Pandas library, and its IDE support isn't mature either.

-So... do I want a snake on my lake?
+So... do I want a python for my data lake?

 Python does a great job of handling data lake workloads.
 It's a great tool for the job, simple, and well supported by tech and the workforce.
 One great thing with Databricks is the ability to use multiple languages in notebooks.
 Use the right tool for the right job.
 Python is one tool, and a good one.